 The administrative expenses of SoundExchange are paid first with interest income earned and then through an administrative charge applied to royalties available for distribution in the form of an Administrative Rate.
-SoundExchange expresses its administrative rate as a fraction, the numerator of which is the total annual expenses less annual net interest income and the denominator of which is total annual royalties received.
+SoundExchange expresses its administrative rate as a fraction, the numerator of which is the total annual expenses less annual net interest income and the denominator of which is total annual royalties collected.

-SoundExchange expresses its administrative rate for 2009 as 7.7 percent (7.7%).
+SoundExchange expresses its administrative rate for 2010 as 6.7 percent (6.7%).